OpenVPN/openvpn/README.dco.md

 data channel offloading, OpenVPN will automatically disable DCO support and warn the user.

-Should OpenVPN be configured to use a feature that is not supported by ovpn-dco or should the ovpn-dco kernel module not be available on the system, you will see a message like
+Should OpenVPN be configured to use a feature that is not supported by ovpn or should the ovpn kernel module not be available on the system, you will see a message like

     Note: Kernel support for ovpn-dco missing, disabling data channel offload.